mosaic-design-system/docs/src/components/table.md

       The zebra striping should not be overridden as it is there to help users scan and follow the **Table's** content easier as well as increasing accessibility.

       Long text should be truncated in order to give the user an overview of the information.
-However a pop out (see pop out) should be implemented to reveal all of the information within that particular cell.
+However a [Tooltip](https://stupendous-dango-108acc.netlify.app/components/tooltip/) should be implemented to reveal all of the information within that particular cell.

       We recommend 6 columns maximum within the **Table**, we appreciate some products may need more, however we advise that the product's information architecture should be reviewed when creating **Tables** to ensure that all columns are necessary for the user experience.